Greg Lindberg: Global Growth

 In 1991, while still attending Yale University, Lindberg launched Home Care Week, a health insurance compliance and reimbursement newsletter for home health agencies.
 He later transformed this venture into a conglomerate, Eli Global, based in Durham, North Carolina.
-The conglomerate operated as a private-equity firm.
+The conglomerate operated as a private-equity firm which bought and sold financially-troubled companies.

 In 2012 Lindberg began investigating the possibility of acquiring insurance companies, displaying a particular interest in the large number of assets retained by such companies to fulfill payouts.
 In 2014 Eli Global made its first insurance acquisition when it purchased a burial-policy insurer based in Alabama.
 Lindberg wished to loan the insurer's assets to other businesses he owned, but the number of the company's assets he could invest in affiliated enterprises was restricted by Alabama state laws.
 Lindberg then relocated the insurer to North Carolina, where regulations on such practices were vaguer, and began trading the burial-policy insurer's investments in treasury bonds for large loans in his own companies.
 Though North Carolina regulators usually enforced a cap of affiliated investments on insurers at 10% of their assets, the North Carolina Department of Insurance led by North Carolina Commissioner of Insurance Wayne Goodwin reached a special agreement with Lindberg, allowing his burial-policy insurer to invest as much as 40% of its assets in affiliates, though this limit was also eventually breached.
 In 2015 and 2016 Lindberg acquired more insurers and grouped them together as the Global Bankers Insurance Group.
 As a result of the insurer acquisitions, Eli Global became markedly more profitable.
 Lindberg ultimately loaned about $2 billion from the insurance companies he had acquired to his affiliated corporations, using much of it to expand his private holdings.
 By 2019 he had acquired over 100 companies.
 On June 27, 2019, the North Carolina Department of Insurance placed several of Lindberg's insurance companies into "rehabilitation", citing concerns about their liquidity and ability to meet their obligations to policy holders.
 In late July North Carolina Governor Roy Cooper signed a legislative proposal—created in reaction to Lindberg's investment strategy and widely dubbed "the Lindberg bill"—into law setting a statutory limit on affiliated investments by insurers at 10% of their assets.
 Eli Global was re-branded as Global Growth in September and Lindberg resigned as its chief executive officer.